getify/You-Dont-Know-JS/up & going/ch1.md

 The `TAX_RATE` constant (variable) is accessible from inside the `calculateFinalPurchaseAmount(..)` function, even though we didn't pass it in, because of lexical scope.

-**Note:** For more information about lexical scope, see the first three chapters of the *"Scope & Closures"* title of this book series.
+**Note:** For more information about lexical scope, see the first three chapters of the *Scope & Closures* title of this series.

 ## Practice